A stellar dynamical mass measurement of an inactive black hole at redshift 2

 \subsubsection{Black hole mass and Eddington ratio}

-We modeled the stellar dynamics using Jeans anisotropic modeling (JAM, \cite{Cappellari08}), a technique that has been shown to produce accurate $M_{\bullet}$ estimates in fast-rotator galaxies like MRG-M0138 \cite{Thater19}.
-The stellar mass distributions of the bulge and disk were calculated using our SPS fits, which account for gradients in age, metallicity, and dust.
-Our dynamical models allow for a non-Milky Way IMF with possible spatial gradients, gradients in the velocity anisotropy, a black hole, and dark matter.
-The fiducial model provides a good fit to the projected second velocity moment $V_{\rm rms} = \sqrt{V^2 + \sigma^2}$, whereas a model without a black hole cannot match the central $V_{\rm rms}$ peak (Fig.~\ref{fig2}).
-A suite of dynamical models that varied key uncertain assumptions produced consistent $M_{\bullet}$ estimates \cite{methods}, which we combined using Bayesian model averaging.
+We modeled the stellar dynamics of the host galaxy using Jeans anisotropic modeling [JAM, \cite{Cappellari08}], a technique that has been shown to produce accurate $M_{\bullet}$ estimates in fast-rotating galaxies \cite{Thater19} like MRG-M0138.
+We constructed flexible dynamical models that allow us to estimate $M_{\bullet}$ after marginalizing over a range of stellar mass distributions, velocity anisotropies, and inclinations \cite{methods}.
+Our initial estimates of the stellar mass distributions of the bulge and disk relied on the SPS model fitting, which allowed for gradients in stellar population age, metal abundance, and dust but assumed a Milky Way IMF.
+The dynamical models permit this initial stellar mass distribution to vary, thereby allowing for the possibility of a non-Milky Way IMF with spatial gradients.
+The small gas mass in MRG-M0138 \cite{Whitaker21} is dynamically negligible \cite{methods}.
+The dynamical models also include dark matter, a central black hole, and gradients in the velocity anisotropy.